FrontEndFoxes/curriculum/workshop/ch6.md

 Note the use of `$refs`, a reference to the element that needs to be animated within the nativeView.
 Identify which element is referenced by looking for its `ref` in the markup: `ref="no"`.
 Refs function like a div's 'id' in web development.
 :::

 Now, try swiping!
-You should see a red and green briefly appearing as you swipe.
+You should see a red and green label briefly appearing as you swipe.

 One final tweak is to change the ActionBar title!
 Give your app a name.